Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wTbRzvQ8ZLY.md

 > [Music]
 >
-> please make the walking beans stop clipping so yeah that's part of the um that's part of the reason why we haven't been able to add the like big crab creature thing um
+> please make the walking beans stop clipping so yeah that's part of the, that's part of the reason why we haven't been able to add the like big crab creature thing ,
 >
 > [Music]
 >
-> it's because um the ai pathing is a bit wonky like there's some bug with air passing um so and that's why the like the ticks like we are weird when they walk around we need to solve that before we add that big crab feature the crab creature and when we fix that we will also fix the tick thing i believe
+> it's because, the ai pathing is a bit wonky like there's some bug with air passing, so and that's why the like the ticks like we are weird when they walk around we need to solve that before we add that big crab feature the crab creature and when we fix that we will also fix the tick thing i believe